 Furthermore, we have the honour of hosting as keynote speaker Paul Collier, Professor of Economics at Oxford University and laureate of the Citizenship Prize of the Foundation P&V in 2017.
 Paul Collier will present some conclusions from his latest book "The Future Of Capitalism: Facing the New Anxieties", in which he tries, among other things, to find solutions to the three major divisions in our current societies: urban versus provincial areas, educated versus non-educated population groups and rich versus poor.

-Beate Volker, Professor of Sociology at the University of Amsterdam, will be also present and will discuss some results based on her research on social networks, inequality in social capital and social cohesion, with a focus on differences between social groups such as higher and lower educated persons.
+Beate Volker, Professor of Sociology at the University of Utrecht, will be also present and will discuss some results based on her research on social networks, inequality in social capital and social cohesion, with a focus on differences between social groups such as higher and lower educated persons.

 The Foundation P&V fights against social exclusion of young people.
 Today's society appears to be divided in two groups (of young people) living side by side.
 These groups seem to crystallize around education.
 People with a low level of education and people with a high level of education do not meet often.

 Although the Educational Gap is not a recent discovery, some researchers suggest that this gap has deepened or worsened in recent years, and in particular concerning the less educated who tend to have more difficulties to build a comfortable life for themselves.
 There is also a growing awareness of the consequences of the education gap on social cohesion and the possibility of building a society with which everyone can identify.